normanmaurer/moxie/README.md

-async-maven-proxy
+Moxie
 =================
-Async Maven Proxy is a caching maven proxy which is written on top of Netty and is pretty light-weight.
+Moxie is a caching maven proxy which is written on top of Netty and is pretty light-weight.
 I mainly wrote this because sonatype nexus and apache archiva did not work on my NAS to well and I was in need for some more light-weight solution.